-SO what’s the one thing your parents tell you not to do when you go to college?
-Besides getting pregnant and besides driving drunk.
-Yea!
-Don’t get a credit card.
-I mean it seems like common sense right.
+People are always warning about the danger of using credit cards.
+I mean it seems like common sense right?
 Don’t spend what you don’t have.
-But I mean it’s just so tempting… You basically have free money, what’s so bad about spending a little bit of it now.
+But it’s just so tempting… You basically have free money, what’s so bad about spending a little bit of it now.
 I mean you’ll pay it back next pay check, right?
 Wrong.
 That’s exactly why people with that same mentality end up in debt.
-Credit card debt has to be the most careless way to end up in debt.
-So, don’t do it to yourself.
+Credit cards might be the easiest way to end up in debt.
+So, don’t do it to yourself!

 A purchase is a purchase is a purchase.
 So, if you can afford to pay it back and intend to, then putting it on your credit or debit card shouldn’t matter, right?
 However, in some cases it’s best to just not use the credit card for the purchase.
 Such as: